cmci/HTManalysisCourse/CentreCourseProtocol.md

 <http://rsbweb.nih.gov/ij/developer/api/constant-values.html#ij.process.ImageProcessor.RED_LUT>

 They are a special type of field values associated with class ImageProcessor and hold constant values.
 For example, ImageProcessor.RED_LUT is 0.
-Check this by running the floowing code.
+Check this by running the following code.

 ```
 print ImageProcessor.RED_LUT